trendmicro/tm-v1-fs-golang-sdk/README.md

 You can refer to these files for a deeper understanding of how to integrate and use the SDK with our service.

-## Usage Instructions for Cloud One VSAPI Client Programs
+## Usage Instructions for File Security SDK Programs

 ### Prerequisites
 Build the client tools requires the following: